CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 #### Tokens registry

-Before the bridging, a token (XRPL or coruem) should be manually registered for the bridging.
+Before the bridging, a token (XRPL or coreum) should be manually registered for the bridging.
 The tokes that are not registered can't be bridged.

 ##### XRPL native tokens registration